marcoslimagon/docker-sequelize-cli/README.md

 # docker-sequelize-cli
-Simply a Dockerfile with Node + sequelize-cli
+Just another simply docker image with Node + sequelize-cli

+# Sequelize CLI
+For more info read the docs from Sequelize (https://github.com/sequelize/cli)